-In this conversation, artist Leopoldo Maler and art historian Agustín Díez Fischer will discuss Maler’s performances, films, and plays of the 1960s and 70s.
-As part of a generation of artists who participated in the activities of the Instituto Di Tella in Buenos Aires, Maler was at the center of experimental artistic practice in the Argentina capital.
-In 1961, he traveled to London for the first time, bringing to the British art scene the avant-garde ideas he had developed in his native city and promoting interdisciplinary collaborative projects in museums and public spaces.
-This talk centers on Maler’s experiences in both cities, and how through his work he addresses topics such as the human body and technology, rituals and public demonstrations, language and translations.
+In this conversation artist Leopoldo Maler and art historian Agustín Díez Fischer will discuss Maler’s performances, films, and plays of the 1960s and 1970s.
+As part of a generation of artists who participated in the activities of the Instituto Di Tella in Buenos Aires, Maler was at the center of experimental artistic practice in the Argentinian capital.
+In 1961 he traveled to London for the first time, bringing to the British art scene the avant-garde ideas he developed in his native city and promoting interdisciplinary collaborative projects in museums and public spaces.
+This talk centers on Maler’s experiences in both cities, and how he addresses topics through his work, including the human body and technology, rituals and public demonstrations, language and translations.

 ABOUT OUR GUEST SPEAKER

 Leopoldo M. Maler was born in Argentina, where he obtained a Law Degree at the University of Buenos Aires.
 In 1961, he moved to London, where he lived for more than 18 years.
 While there, he started experimenting with new ideas about mixed media, integrating films into sculptures and installations.
 Maler worked on many projects for the BBC World Service, made a short film awarded "Most Outstanding Film of the Year" at the 1964 London Film Festival, and collaborated closely with the Contemporary Dance Theatre, a spin-off of the Martha Graham Dance Company in New York.